Large-Batch, Iteration-Efficient Neural Bayesian Design Optimization: Complementary Evaluation Details

-In this study, we put the capabilities of LBN-MOBO into practice for two real-world complex problems: airfoil and printer's color gamut, employing LBN-MOBO with larger batch sizes of 15,000 and 20,000, respectively.
-We compare our method against NSGA-II, as it is the sole method capable of managing a batch sizes of 20,000.
-Additionally, we consider DGEMO due to its competitive performance in ZDT3, although we must limit its batch size to 1,000 and restrict it to 5 to 6 iterations due to prohibitive run time.
+Following the experiments in Section \ref{sec:evaluation} we compare LBN-MOBO with NSGA-II and DGEMO on our real-world problems.
+Other than LBN-MOBO, NSGA-II is the sole method capable of managing a batch sizes of 20,000.
+Additionally, we consider DGEMO due to its competitive performance in ZDT problems (Section \ref{sec:ZDT_problems}), although we must limit its batch size to 1,000 and restrict it to 5 to 6 iterations due to prohibitive run time.